asif100a/Book-vibe/README.md

 Features and characteristics of this website.:

-    * A responsive navber is added & at the left side has a button and middle are three
+    * In the navber, website name in the left corner, 5 routes in the middle point and 'Sign up', 'Sign in' buttons in  the right corner

-    * Banner part designed according to figma.
+    * In the banner part has a title, a button and a image of book in the right side.

     * Here are 11 best books like fiction, romance, fantasty etc.

     * By clicking on the book card it shows it's details.

     * Anyone can save book to 'read list' if he finished reading or 'wishlist' if he want to read.